-What the feature is useful for is being able to give your customer their invoice history from the client portal, as well as save you the headache of manually generating invoices if they ask for them.
-The benefits of the below approach are
+What the feature is useful for is being able to give your customer their invoice history from the client portal, saving you the headache of manually generating invoices when they ask for them.

-- The invoice email is not very customisable if you want to add extra business info such as logo
+- The invoice email is not very customisable (e.g. you can’t add extra business info such as a logo).

 Setting up WooCommerce + Jetpack CRM Invoices

-The rest of this article looks at how you’d setup your process utilising WooCommerce, Jetpack CRM and it’s Invoices.
-It will give your customers better looking invoices that they can access at any time from their Client Portal (as well as download a PDF version).
+The rest of this article looks at how you’d setup your process utilising WooCommerce, Jetpack CRM and its invoices.
+It will give your customers better-looking invoices that they can access at any time from their Client Portal.

 Here’s how you go about doing it, while making sure WooCommerce is handling the payment and fulfilment of the order itself.